Study Abroad Fair

 Cultural Workshops are a fun way for students to learn more about American culture.
 Past sessions have included topics about the American workplace, holidays, food, sports, traveling, living affordably and more.

-Education Abroad Fair, hosted each Fall semester, gives students an opportunity to learn about the various study abroad opportunities available to UT Dallas students.
+Study Abroad Fair, hosted each Fall semester, gives students an opportunity to learn about the various study abroad opportunities available to UT Dallas students.

 Education Abroad: Information Session — Discover the opportunities that UT Dallas Education Abroad offers!
 Attend this one-hour session where you will learn about study abroad opportunities, scholarships, application process, and more.
 There is no need to register.